circlefin/circle-nodejs-sdk/README.md

 # Circle APIs Node.js Library

 The Circle Node library provides convenient access to the Circle API for applications written in server-side JavaScript.

-## Documentation

-See the [Circle API docs](https://developers.circle.com/reference/ping?lang=node) for Node.js.
+For the API reference, see the [Circle API docs](https://developers.circle.com/reference).

 ## Requirements